 2. Eastern State Penitentiary

-Without a doubt, one of the most haunted places in the US is Eastern State Penitentiary in Philadelphia.
-This was the world’s first penitentiary – a prison that not only housed inmates but was so harsh that it would break them and cause penitence.
+One of the most haunted places in the US was the world’s first penitentiary – a prison that not only housed inmates but was so harsh that it would break them and cause penitence.
 It’s popularly known as one of the most haunted places in the United States.

 When visiting the U.S., British author Charles Dickens wrote of Eastern State that it was a place of an “immense amount of torture and agony.”
-Over 300 prisons around the world were constructed and modelled on the “Pennsylvania system” of silence, hooding prisons, sensory deprivation, and hard work.
+Over 300 prisons worldwide were constructed and modelled on the “Pennsylvania system” of silence, hooding prisoners, sensory deprivation, and hard work.

 From 1829-1971, the prison housed some of the worst criminals in America.
 Al Capone was one of the more notorious inmates.
 He was kept in check by the massive stone fortification and guard towers.

 Over the years, many prisoners died.
 This has led to the prison’s reputation as one of the most haunted places in the city.
 You might have seen the prison featured on all the paranormal TV shows.

 After the prison was closed, Eastern State Penitentiary was reopened as a museum and attraction.
 These days, there is a line of people to get in the door, take the self-guided tour narrated by actor Steve Buscemi, and experience the spooky place for themselves.

 You can see abandoned cells, medical facilities and even death row.
 In the fall, the prison becomes the largest haunted attraction in America, known as Halloween Nights/Terror Behind the Walls.

 If you want to visit, the prison is located just north of downtown in the Fairmount neighbourhood.